Apple briefly regains title as most valuable U.S. company

 Google-parent Alphabet was up 2.6 percent, putting its stock market value at $788 billion.
 After the bell, the company is expected to post quarterly revenue of $38.9 billion, up 20 percent, and a 12 percent increase in non-GAAP net income to $7.7 billion, according to Refinitiv data.

-Reporting by Noel Randewich in San Francisco, additional reporting by Shreyashi Sanyal in Bangalore
+Reporting by Noel Randewich in San Francisco, additional reporting by Shreyashi Sanyal in Bangalore; Editing by Alistair Bell